How to configure selenium with Jenkins – Parallel Execution complete tutorial

 Let’s take a look at how to configure Selenium with Jenkins.
 Since Jenkins is a very important tool that helps us in many ways in test automation such as Remote execution, Parallel execution, CI CD pipeline test execution, etc. Here we have a sample pipeline script for running the tests on slave machines connected to the master, function to get console output in an external log file using groovy.

-Requirements for Selenium Jenkins Integration
+System Requirements for Selenium with Jenkins Integration

 I am sure you are aware of the term CI/CD since you are here to learn “How to run parallel Selenium tests in Jenkins Pipeline“.
 In order to run the selenium tests parallel on Jenkins, first we need to make sure that we have the below setup.